 The Public Works Department Engineering Division is involved with your project from the outset.
 To help make sure your project stays on schedule, we will review your proposal at the same time as other City departments.
 The items we will be reviewing and commenting on include such facets as required street layouts, sewer and water systems, and storm drains.
 As a condition of approval, you may be required to construct some or all of these facilities as part of your development.
 We will be happy to work closely with you to make sure that your application meets all City code requirements.

 The following step-by-step explanation may be helpful when planning your project schedule:

-Once you have met with the appropriate staff and submitted a formal application, the Engineering Department, along with other City departments, will prepare a written report with conditions which will be submitted to the Fullerton Planning Commission for final approval.
+Once you have met with the appropriate staff and submitted a formal application, the Public Works Department Engineering Division, along with other City departments, will prepare a written report with conditions which will be submitted to the Fullerton Planning Commission for final approval.
 Typical items considered in the Engineering staff report may include any or all of the following: